WikiTeam/wikiteam/.github/ISSUE_TEMPLATE/bug_report.md

 The commandline you used, with full URL.

 **Output**
+- Stdout: [copy the text from the terminal window]
 - The errors.log file, from the dump folder
-- Stdout: [copy the text from the terminal window]
-- If applicable, add screenshots to help explain your problem.

 **Desktop (please complete as much of the following as you're able to):**
  - OS and version: [e.g. Kubuntu 23.04, Windows 10, macOS 14]